MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/msinfo32.md

 ---
 title: msinfo32
-description: Reference topic for the msinfo32 command, which opens the System Information tool to display a comprehensive view of the hardware, system components, and software environment on the local computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the msinfo32 command, which opens the System Information tool to display a comprehensive view of the hardware, system components, and software environment on the local computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article